 The creative industries are the fastest growing part of the UK's economy, one of the few sectors in which we are celebrated world leaders and in which there is huge employment growth.
-Even if students do not wish to become a part of this, Drama builds on numerous transferrable skills which will benefit students both in their studies and later careers.
-Ultimately, Drama encourages creative thinking and develops students' confidence as well as their intrapersonal and problem solving skills.
+Even if students do not wish to become a part of this, Drama builds on numerous transferrable skills which will benefit them both in their studies and later careers.
+Ultimately, Drama encourages creative thinking and develops students' confidence as well as their intrapersonal and problem-solving skills.
+The Drama department is one of the most successful in the school and has had a history of excellent results.

-Although not essential, a Performing Arts polo-shirt can be purchased and worn in lessons.
-Shirts are purchased through the following link: https://getmekitted.com/le-rocquier-school-114-c.asp
+A Performing Arts polo-shirt is recommended for practical work and can be purchased through the following link: https://getmekitted.com/le-rocquier-school-114-c.asp